dunglas/prestashop-html5-theme/README.md

 HTML5 / SEO / Rich Snippets Prestashop theme
 ============================================

+**DEPRECATED: Since Prestashop 1.6, those features are built-in in the default Bootstrap theme.**

 This is the default Prestashop template technically enhanced for natural SEO and accessibility.
 This is a good base to create your own custom template.
 It includes: